Skip to main content

 Use a public Langflow server

-When your Langflow server is public, you can do things like deploy your Langflow MCP server externally, serve API requests, and share a Playground as a public website.
+When your Langflow server is public, you can do things like deploy your Langflow MCP server externally, serve API requests, and share a flow's Playground publicly.

 Deploy your MCP server externally